-Team Norfolk derived from the Emergency Planning and Community Right to Know Act (EPCR) requirement to maintain a Local Emergency Planning Committee (LEPC).
-It has since flourished into an effectively coordinated whole-community approach – public, private, not-for-profit, higher education and military – ensuring unity of effort in preparing for, responding to and recovering from any hazard.
+Team Norfolk derived from the Emergency Planning and Community Right to Know Act (EPCRA) requirement to maintain a Local Emergency Planning Committee (LEPC).
+It has since flourished into an effectively coordinated whole-community approach – public, private, not-for-profit, higher education and military – ensuring unity of effort in preparing for, responding to, and recovering from any hazard.
 The City’s Office of Emergency Preparedness and Response serves as primus inter pares (first among equals).

 To build a truly resilient community with an effective response capability, mission number one is to build and foster critical relationships.
 As the maxim goes, “no plan survives first contact with the enemy.”
 Put differently, if the talents and capabilities of the entire community are to be brought to bear during a disaster in a coordinated manner, relationships must be established well beforehand.
 This lesson was highlighted in the Post-Katrina report “Getting Down to Business” by the Business Executives for National Security (BENS).
 While fostering these relationships, the group meets monthly to work through plans and otherwise discuss issues, train and exercise together.
 It is an opportunity for cross-sector collaboration, information sharing, and improved situational awareness.
 Meetings consist of discussions about roles and responsibilities, resources and capabilities, gaps, concerns, and realistic expectations.
 Participants also share any planning initiatives underway.